 We hoped that he was lost, and posted him accordingly.
 But he had been dumped, a common and cruel practice here in Guatemala.
 People take dogs they no longer want, drive them several towns away, and dump them too far from home for them to find their way back.

 Ben was pretty shut down for the first few days with us.
 We had him neutered and the cone prevented him from feeling comfortable.
 But the moment the one came off, he showed us who he really was.

 He is fully vaccinated, neutered, and weighs about 50 lbs.
 He has a short, shiny coat.
-We feel he has a mid-level energy level and would thrive in a home where he received daily walks and interactive play.
+We feel he has a mid to high energy level and would thrive in a home where he received long daily off leash walks and interactive play.